CircuitLord/NotReaper/README.md

 * Configure what colors you want to use for the Audica targets, and the UI will follow suite.
 * Don't like the background?
 Me neither.
-Change it to a picture of kittens for a 20% mapping speed increase. (soon)
+Change it to a picture of kittens for a 20% mapping speed increase.
 * Custom keybindings!
 Want to save with Ctrl+C and add notes with L?
 Be my guest. (soon)